termux/termux-x11/README.md

 ## Setup Instructions
 Termux:X11 requires Android 8 or later.
 It consists of an Android app and a companion termux package, and you must install both.

 The Android app is available via the [nightly release tag](https://github.com/termux/termux-x11/releases/tag/nightly) of this repository.
-Download and install `app-universal-debug.apk`.
+Download and install `termux-x11-universal-debug.apk`.

 The companion termux package is available from the termux graphical repository.
 You can ensure it's enabled and install this package with `pkg i x11-repo && pkg i termux-x11-nightly`.
 If you need to, you can also download a `.deb` or `*.tar.xz` from the same nightly release tag as above.